Dichography: Two-frame Ultrafast Imaging from a Single Diffraction Pattern: Methods

 An intuitive description of the operation is reported in Fig.~\ref{fig:intscheme}.
 For a given pixel coordinate $i,j$, the values of the scattered fields $\psi_{ij}^\one$ and $\psi_{ij}^\two$ can be represented in the complex plane, as in Fig.~\ref{fig:intscheme}a, in polar coordinates.
 The two moduli, $M^\one$ and $M^\two$, can then be considered as the two components of a two-dimensional vector, as shown in Fig.~\ref{fig:intscheme}b.
 The condition in Eq. \eqref{eq:intconstraint} can be achieved by a \emph{renormalization} of the vector $(M^\one, M^\two)$ to obtain a new vector $(M'^\one, M'^\two)$ whose norm corresponds to the square root of the experimental data, $\sqrt{I}$, while its phase $\phi^M$ is preserved.
 The rescaled moduli $M'^\one$ and $M'^\two$ replace the original ones in the two field estimates, as shown in Fig.~\ref{fig:intscheme}c, while the field phases $\phi^\one$ and $\phi^\two$ are retained.
 Once the operation is repeated for all entries in the matrix, the experimental constraint is fully \emph{back-propagated} to the two frames of the reconstruction.

 Unlike conventional CDI -- in which only a single phase needs to be recovered for each field amplitude -- the \emph{phase retrieval problem} in \emph{Dichography} is three-fold.
-Indeed, it requires the recovery of three phase values: $\phi^\one$ and $\phi^\two$ for the two scattered fields, as well as $\phi^M$, which encodes the relative fields amplitude.
+Indeed, it requires the recovery of three phase values: $\phi^\one$ and $\phi^\two$ for the two scattered fields, as well as the relative fields amplitude encoded in the ``fictitious'' phase $\phi^M$.
+However, this observation doesn't imply that the \emph{dichographic} problem is three times harder, thanks to the action of the support constraints \cite{millane2015phase} as further discussed in Sec.~\ref{sec:constrratio}.
+A more detailed presentation of the mathematical operations involved is provided in Sec.~S3 of the Supplemental Material~\cite{supplemental}, and thoroughly discussed and extended to an arbitrary number of incoherent scattering contributions in Ref.~\cite{millane2015phase}.

-Differently from conventional CDI -- where for each field amplitude only as single phase has to be recovered --, the \emph{phase retrieval problem} in \emph{Dichography} is three-fold, requiring the retrieval of three phase values, $\phi^\one$ and $\phi^\two$ for the two scattered fields and $\phi^M$ that encodes their relative amplitude.

-A detailed and formal presentation of the mathematical operations involved is provided in Sec.~S3 of the Supplemental Material~\cite{supplemental}.

 The most common iterative phase retrieval algorithms share the same way of constraining Fourier intensities, while they differ in the application of the support constraint.
-The modified intensity constraint described in Fig.~\ref{fig:intscheme} can thus be directly implemented in all conventional iterative phase retrieval algorithms \cite{marchesini2007invited,fienup1982phase}.
+The modified intensity constraint described in Fig.~\ref{fig:intscheme} can thus be directly implemented in all conventional iterative phase retrieval algorithms \cite{marchesini2007invited,fienup1982phase, elser2003phase}, as shown in the case of the Difference Map \cite{millane2015phase}.
 The behavior of the algorithms, however, differs from their conventional CDI counterparts due to the different mathematical nature of the underlying optimization problem (as discussed in Sec.~S4 of the Supplemental Material~\cite{supplemental}).